Jarvis-Nicholas/333-Final-Project/README.md

 1. Open up "github-actions.yml"
 2. Add a new job named "Deploy-Image-To-DockerHub:"
 3. Add "needs: build"
-  3. This makes it so that "Deploy-Image-To-DockerHub:" only executes if the automated testing is sucessful 3b.
+  Sub 3.
+This makes it so that "Deploy-Image-To-DockerHub:" only executes if the automated testing is sucessful 3b.
 "Checkout code" , "set up Qemo", and "Set up Docker Buildx" are all pre-checks to make a Docker image 3c.
-"Login to Docker Hub" provides the username and token needed to log in 3ca.
+"Login to Docker Hub" provides the username and token needed to log in
+    3ca.
 It is best practice to make these "secret" variables.
 Othwerise, anyone can see the login information